telerik/blazor-docs/components/tabstrip/overview.md

 ## Active Tab Index

 By default, the initially selected tab is the first one.
-You can programmatically control the selected tab throuh the `ActiveTabIndex` parameter.
+You can programmatically control the selected tab through the `ActiveTabIndex` parameter.
 [Read more about the `ActiveTabIndex`...]({%slug tabstrip-activetabindex%})

 ## Tabs Configuration